Logo Voyage

 Respect

-- The English are in general very polite, well-mannered people who value basic politeness and manners.
+The English are in general very polite, well-mannered people who value basic politeness and manners.
 It is considered bad manners not to say "please", "thank you", "cheers" or "sorry".
 A nod or a smile are also often the response.
 The English are notorious for their overuse of apologising.
 Although some visitors regard this particular quality as annoying, it is something of a cornerstone of English culture.
 You should do the same even for the little things, and even when the other person is in the wrong.
+For instance, if someone accidentally steps on your foot, usually both people involved apologise, even when one of them has done nothing wrong.
 This is a very English quality, and despite the lack of sincerity in the apology, not saying 'sorry' is seen as rude, and can even lead to a minor confrontation.

-- Sometimes, strangers and friends address each other by "mate" informally, but this should not be used to people with higher status than you.
-As in any country, you may occasionally bump into rude people, but this is rare and generally frowned upon in English society, unless you have done something wrong.
+Sometimes, strangers and friends address each other by "mate" informally, but this should not be used to people with higher status than you.
+You may occasionally bump into rude people, but this is rare and generally frowned upon in English society, unless you have done something wrong.

 Connect